KitWallace/medtrees/README.md

 The application files should now be in the new directory

-To run the application use the url
+# To run the application

+Use this url on a local install:

 http://localhost:8080/exist/rest/db/apps/medtrees/guide.xq

-You will be prompted to login since the executables are user only
+You will be prompted to login since the executables have only user permissions

+#  capabilities

 As currently configured you can add illustrations to an existing species but it lacks the ability to add a species (other than editing mymedlist.xml) .

 It also lacks the ability to include your own photographs

 To generate a copy of the site as a single HTML file for public use, especial on a phone, go to "Book"  and ave the single HTML page (with its resources folder)